thinkbase-ai/DarlCoreBot/DarlCoreBot2/README.md

-﻿# DarlCoreBot2
+﻿# The DARL Bot

-Bot Framework v4 echo bot sample.

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from the user and echoes it back.
+This bot interfaces with the [DARL Bot framework](https://darl.ai) to create a bot hosted on Azure.
+The functionality of the bot is determined by the bot model hosted on [Darl.dev](https://darl.dev) and any rulesets (skills) you attach.

 ## Prerequisites